All Episodes

 I still can't believe what she has said.

-700,000, 800,000 a year to rebuild our economy to totally change our country for the better.
+$700,000, $800,000 a year to rebuild our economy, to totally change our country for the better.

-Anyway, I mentioned at the top of the program that Mary Mapes and Dan Rather, and that whole episode with the forged documents and the phony story about George Bush and a National Guard.
+Anyway, I mentioned at the top of the program that Mary Mapes and Dan Rather and that whole episode with the forged documents and the phony story about George Bush and the National Guard, there's a movie that has been made that tries to say that Dan Redder got railroaded.

 Dan Rather.

-So they found somebody to go out and make a movie of this, and even CBS has come out and denounced the movie as a bunch of fiction, which it is.
+And even CBS has come out and denounced the movie as a bunch of fiction, which it is.

-But they they've they convinced Robert Redford and Kate Blanchett, the star in this thing, which is history revisionism, and it's actually based on Mary Mapes' biography.
+But they convinced Robert Redford and Kate Blanchett, the star in this thing, which is history revisionism.

-Bill Burkett claimed that he had memos, signed memos and all kinds of paperwork from the commanding officer of the National Guard when Bush was there, claiming that Bush never showed up, that Bush never made an appearance, that Bush didn't fly, did it only to get out of serving in Vietnam.
+Bill Burkett claimed that he had memos, signed memos, and all kinds of paperwork from the commanding officer of the National Guard when Bush was there, claiming that Bush never showed up, that Bush never made an appearance, that Bush didn't fly, did it only to get out of serving in Vietnam.

 They ran with it, and it turned out the people at Powerline, the guys over at the Powerline blog, totally exposed the documents as 100% forgeries.